apache/apex-core/docs/application_packages.md

 ## Examining and Launching Application Packages Through CLI

-If you are working with Application Packages in the local filesystem, you can use the Apex Command Line Interface (dtcli).
+If you are working with Application Packages in the local filesystem, you can use the Apex Command Line Interface (apex).

 ### Getting Application Package Meta Information